 All instances of encoding of the S-57 Object class UNSARE will be converted automatically to an instance of the S-101 Feature type Unsurveyed Area during the automated conversion process.
 However the following exceptions apply:

-S-57 allows for RIVERS, CANALS and LAKARE objects of type area to be covered by the Group 1 objects LNDARE or UNSARE, however in S-101 all River, Canal and Lake features must be covered by the Skin of the Earth feature Land Area.
+S-57 allows for RIVERS, CANALS and LAKARE objects of geometric primitive area to be covered by the Group 1 objects LNDARE or UNSARE, however in S-101 all River, Canal and Lake features must be covered by the Skin of the Earth feature Land Area.
 During the automated conversion process, UNSARE covered by objects RIVERS, CANALS or LAKARE may be converted to an instance of the S-101 Feature type Land Area (taking into account the attribution of any adjoining LNDARE objects).
 Data Producers will be required to ensure that these converted Land Area features are merged with any adjoining Land Area features as appropriate in order to avoid data validation errors.
-If the data converter does not have the capability to convert UNSARE covering RIVERS, CANALS or LAKARE to Land Area, Data Producers are advised to check their S-57 data holdings and amend their Group 1 coverage to have RIVERS, CANALS or LAKARE of type area covered by LNDARE (and merge with adjoining LNDARE as appropriate).
+If the data converter does not have the capability to convert UNSARE covering RIVERS, CANALS or LAKARE to Land Area, Data Producers are advised to check their S-57 data holdings and amend their Group 1 coverage to have RIVERS, CANALS or LAKARE of geometric primitive area covered by LNDARE (and merge with adjoining LNDARE as appropriate).

 Satellite imagery as source information